Exercise physiology: Human adaptations

 Humans are specifically adapted to engage in prolonged strenuous muscular activity (such as efficient long distance bipedal running).
 This capacity for endurance running may have evolved to allow the running down of game animals by persistent slow but constant chase over many hours.

-Central to the success of this is the ability of the human body, unlike that of the animals they hunt, to effectively remove muscle heat waste.
+Central to the success of this is the ability of the human body to effectively remove muscle heat waste.
 In most animals, this is stored by allowing a temporary increase in body temperature.
 This allows them to escape from animals that quickly speed after them for a short duration (the way nearly all predators catch their prey).
 Humans, unlike other animals that catch prey, remove heat with a specialized thermoregulation based on sweat evaporation.
 One gram of sweat can remove 2,598 J of heat energy.
 Another mechanism is increased skin blood flow during exercise that allows for greater convective heat loss that is aided by our upright posture.
 This skin based cooling has resulted in humans acquiring an increased number of sweat glands, combined with a lack of body fur that would otherwise stop air circulation and efficient evaporation.
 Because humans can remove exercise heat, they can avoid the fatigue from heat exhaustion that affects animals chased in a persistent manner, and so eventually catch them.